 Pigs are big in children’s literature!
 Choose a favorite porker, maybe from Charlotte’s Web, and make a colorful paper maché model.

-Read Charlottes Web by E. B. White or other books in which pigs are the main characters.
+Conduct a read aloud with Charlotte's Web by E. B. White or another book in which pigs are the main characters.
 Invite students to research information about these animals.
-Students, organized in small groups, compare and contrast actual information about pigs and how pigs are often portrayed in literature.
+Ask students, organized in small groups, to compare and contrast actual information about pigs and how pigs are often portrayed in literature.
 Come together as a class to share findings.

 Glue additional body parts to the ball, such as a snout, legs, and tail.
 Use corks, recycled plastic bottle lids, or recycled film canisters for the snout and legs.
 Cover them with more paper maché if you wish.
 A curled chenille stem works well as a tail.
 Push it slightly into the firm paper, then apply glue to the entry point.
 Cut ears from felt, construction paper, or scraps of fabric.
 To stiffen fabric, apply a coating of the glue and water mixture used for the paper maché.
 Dry.

-Finish your pig sculpture by making eyes with Crayola Markers or gluing on small black buttons.
+Students finish their pig sculptures by making eyes with Crayola Markers or gluing on small black buttons.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho